 Ben Haworth, co-founder of Flipbook Studio, understands the challenge more than most.
 In this handy guide, Haworth breaks down how the VFX team at Flipbook used originality to tackle a challenging speed-running sequence in the fantasy TV series The Worst Witch.

-If you need even more VFX inspiration, don't forget to check out our list of the best 3D movies, and for more 3D inspiration see our roundup of top 3D art.
+If you need even more VFX inspiration, don't forget to check out our list of the best 3D movies, and for more 3D inspiration see our roundup of top 3D art and pick of the best 3D modelling software.
 But for now, read on as Howarth talks us through how the effect was accomplished at Flipbook Studio and how you can insert some originality into your own VFX.

 01. Consider context

 When we were tasked with creating 'witch speed running' for season four of The Worst Witch, we had that single line of script to take and 'run' with.
 There were a number of things to consider off the bat – this is magic, not a superpower.
 In the scripts there were multiple witches running at the same time, so we needed to think about how we conveyed who was winning to the viewer, as well as the shooting schedule.

 02. Learn from your pitfalls

 The many, many versions of speed running in movies is a double-edged sword.
 While this leaves plenty of examples of the pitfalls to learn from, coming up with something original is not so easy.
 Quicksilver in X-Men is done so well and from this, we developed framings for the shooting to be convincing.
 Not seeing the feet hit the ground overcame a lot of the issues with the physics of speed running; the problem is the person either has to have really fast legs or a really long stride to remotely work with ground contact.
 We aimed for the long stride approach, but without showing feet on the floor by using digi doubles on wide shots.